CartoDB/documentation/app/content/react/guides/authentication-and-authorization.md

 ### Private applications

-If you are building a private application, you need to create an Application and get an `Application ID`:
+If you are building a private application, you need to create an Application and get a `Client ID`:

 1. Go to [developers section in workspace](https://gcp-us-east1.app.carto.com/developers)

 2. Create a new APP with the URL `https://127.0.0.1:3000`

-3. Copy the `Application ID` and introduce it at `src/store/initialStateSlice.js`.
+3. Copy the `Client ID` and introduce it at `src/store/initialStateSlice.js`.

 Then, you need to edit the `src/store/initialStateSlice.js` file and modify the clientId property in the `oauth` object with the one from the application just created.